yeeberjeeber/Warhammer-40k-RPG/README.md

 <br/>

 # Lessons Learned:
-1. How small `uint8_t` actually was, tried to declare variables (e.g. level) using said type, only for the program to return 1 after multiple tries.
+1. Learned how small `uint8_t` actually was, tried to declare variables (e.g. level) using said type, only for the program to return 1 after multiple tries.
    - Changed all `uint8_t` type declarations to `uint16_t` instead to avoid bugs

 <br/>